Annuity.org partners with outside experts to ensure we are providing accurate financial content.

 Our expert reviewers review our articles and recommend changes to ensure we are upholding our high standards for accuracy and professionalism.

 Our expert reviewers hold advanced degrees and certifications and have years of experience with personal finances, retirement planning and investments.

-The term period certain annuity refers to an annuity that annuitizes for a specific number of years, as opposed to the annuitant’s lifetime.
-The period certain payout option eliminates your risk of losing money in the event that you die before you recuperate your full premium.
-This payout option is available with single-life and joint-life annuities.
+A period certain annuity is a contract that guarantees payments for a specific number of years, as opposed to the annuitant’s lifetime.
+In the event that you die before you recoup your full premium, the payments can be passed to a beneficiary.

 Lifetime annuities are structured to pay out for the duration of an annuitant’s lifetime.
 Insurance companies offset the risk they assume by pooling their clients’ premiums and issuing mortality credits to annuity holders who live longer than expected.
 This is suitable for annuity owners who don’t include beneficiaries in their contracts.

 But, this structure doesn’t work for everyone.
 If you want the guaranteed income a lifetime annuity provides but also want to leave the balance of your annuity’s value to a beneficiary in the event that you pass away unexpectedly, then a period certain annuity may be the right product for you.

 Period certain annuities function much like lifetime annuities, but instead of paying out for the rest of the annuitant’s life, they pay guaranteed income for a specified period of time — typically 10 to 20 years — regardless of whether the annuitant lives that long.
 Upon the death of the annuitant, a period certain annuity will continue providing income payments to a beneficiary named in the contract.

 A period certain option added to a straight-life or joint and survivor annuity means the insurance company must continue making payments after the death of the annuitant.
 For this reason, income payments will typically be lower than the periodic payments from a lifetime annuity.